asterics/AsTeRICS-Grid/docs/documentation_user/03_basic_setup.md

 **Info about Open Board Format (OBF)**: OBF is an open format for exchanging grids across different AAC tools and is specified on the [official website](https://www.openboardformat.org/).
 AsTeRICS Grid supports importing OBF files (`.obf` and `.obz`) using the options `Restore backup from file` or `Import custom data from file`.

-## General Settings and User Settings
+## Basic Settings

 Under `Settings -> General` you can select the following settings:

-- **Application Language**: Usually the app automatically activates in the language of the browser respectively the operating system, if a translation for that language is available.
-You can change the app surface to another language, if a translation the desired language exists.
+- **Application Language**: Usually the app automatically uses the language of the browser respectively the operating system, if a translation for that language is available.
+You can manually change the app user interface to other existing translations.
+You're welcome to contribute to missing translations at [this project on crowdin.com](https://crowdin.com/project/asterics-grid).
 - **Lock user interface**: You can set a password (numbers only) to lock/unlock the user interface.
-This passwort is then required when exiting the fullscreen mode.
 - **Notifications**: Decide how often the app should remind you to make a backup.
 - **Synchronize navigation and locked/fullscreen state for online users**: Decide if these settings should apply on this device only or accross all devices for online users.

+### Basic language settings

 Under `Settings -> Language` you can select the following settings:
-- **Grid current language**: If you're using a [multilingual grid set](13_multilingual-grid-sets.md) you can choose here if the grid set should start with a different language than the application language when accessing it from `Main`
+- **Grid content language**: if you're using a [multilingual grid set](12_multilingual-grid-sets.md), you can change the current language of the grid set here.
+The language can also be changed by the AAC user using an element action, see [action to switch language / voice](12_multilingual-grid-sets.md#switching-languages).
-- **Current voice**: Select which voice to use for your monolingual grid set respectively for the language chosen as **Grid current language**.
+- **Current voice**: Select which voice to use for your monolingual grid set respectively for the language chosen as **Grid content language**.
 Information on voices can be found in [chapter 11](11_voices.md).
-If you have a grid set you want to use multilingually, you will have to use the respective action to switch languages and voices (see [chapter 13](13_multilingual-grid-sets.md).)
+If you have a grid set you want to use multilingually, you will have to use the respective [action to switch languages and voices](12_multilingual-grid-sets.md#switching-languages).
-- **Secondary voice**: If your grid set is translated to other languages you can make it that an element first speaks the label with the voice set as current language and afterwards speaks the label with the voice set as secondary voice.
-So one can her a label first in one and then the ohter language.
+- **Secondary voice**: If your grid set is translated to other languages you configure that an element first speaks the label with the `current voice` and afterwards with the voice set as secondary voice.
+So one can hear a label first in one and then the other language.
-- **Link voice language**: If set, the Spanish voice will automatically speak the Spanish translation (if available), regardless of the "content language" set, i.e. the language of the labels.
-If not set, then if the voice is Spanish and the labels are German, the Spanish voice will speak the German text.
+- **Link voice language**: If set, the Spanish voice will automatically speak the Spanish translation (if available), regardless of the current content language set, i.e. the current language of the labels.
+If not set, the voice will speak the label in the current content language, e.g. a Spanish voice will speak the text of a German (current content language) label.
+This makes sense if specific voices aren't available and a voice of a similar language should be used (e.g. Spanish and Basque).

+### Input methods and integrations

 Under `Settings -> Input Methods` you can select the following settings:
 - **General input settings**: Decide the minimum pause  for collecting and speaking the same cell several times in a row.
-- **Acoustic Feedback Options**: Settings for feedback options for special input methods can be set here or in the specific [input method](09_input-options.md).
+- **Acoustic Feedback Options**: Settings for feedback options for special input methods can be set here or in the settings for the specific [input method](09_input-options.md).

 Under `Settings -> Integrations` you can select the following settings:
 - **ARASAAC**: If you're using the grid set in Spanish, you can activate an automatic grammar correction.
 - **Expternal speech service**: Make additional voices available in the app.
-This requires knowledge in programming.
+This requires technical knowledge how to start and use the [external speech bridge](https://github.com/asterics/AsTeRICS-Grid-Helper?tab=readme-ov-file#speech).

 [Back to Overview](README.md)